 Racial Justice:

 Our church supports racial justice in a variety of ways, including small groups, workshops, education, public witness, and personal reflection.
 Members of our church have been active with the #BlackLivesMatter movement, locally in Minneapolis and beyond.
-After a anniversary trip to Selma in 2015, our church is moving toward establishing a Racial Justice Advisory Team to help our congregation reflect on and engage issues of privilege, oppression, and collective liberation.
+After an anniversary trip to Selma in 2015, our church established an advisory team titled Facing Race to help our congregation reflect on and engage issues of privilege, oppression, and collective liberation.

 Finding Home